ligato/docs/docs/user-guide/concepts.md

 vpp#
 ```

-The interface `loop0` was added and interface index (and also name) was generated for it.
+The interface `loop0` was added and the interface index (and name) was generated.
 The index can be shown by `show interfaces`.

-Set the interface up:
+Set the interface to the `UP` state.
+The interface name is required.
 ```bash
 vpp# set interface state loop0 up vpp#
 ```

-The CLI command requires interface name to know which interface should be set to UP state.

-Now let's create the bridge domain:
+Now let's create a bridge domain:
 ```bash
 vpp# create bridge-domain 1 learn 1 forward 1 uu-flood 1 flood 1 arp-term 1
 bridge-domain 1